Explainer: India's vaccine policy flip-flops

 India - the world’s biggest producer of vaccines for polio, diphtheria and other diseases - sold or donated more than 66 million COVID-19 vaccine shots to 95 countries until the middle of April.

 But as infections started rising from around mid-March in India, the clamour for vaccines at home also increased.
-India then started looking for foreign vaccines made by companies such as Pfizer Inc (PFE.N)/BioNTech SE (22UAy.DE), Moderna Inc (MRNA.O) and Johnson and Johnson (JNJ.N).
+India then started looking for foreign vaccines made by companies such as Pfizer Inc/BioNTech SE, Moderna Inc and Johnson and Johnson.

 None of the U.S. companies has formally applied to sell to India, though Pfizer is in active talks with the government.
 Millions of doses of Russia’s Sputnik V have arrived in the country and its commercial sale is expected to start from next week.